opsschool/curriculum/shell_tools_101.rst

 cut
 ---
-This is a very useful command which should be covered.
+.. todo:: This is a very useful command which should be covered.

 grep
 ----

+.. todo:: Talk a LOT about grep

 awk
 ---